Blogging can feel like a very one-sided conversation sometimes. You’re sitting there, typing away, and sharing content with your readers.

 When you post a link to your latest blog post, ask your friends and followers to like, share, and comment.
 Then let them know how much you appreciate it when they do.

-Of course, you can get the conversation going there too by asking a question related to your blog post on Facebook for example.
+You can even get the conversation going on social media by asking a question related to your blog post on Facebook for example.

 It’s a great way to share another link to your blog post and get the conversation going at the same time.